Chen Li-an

-Chen Li-an (陳履安 (Chén Lǚ'ān); born 22 June 1937 in Qingtian, Zhejiang, Republic of China), sometimes spelled Chen Lu-an, is an electrical engineer, mathematician and former Taiwanese politician.
-He was the President of the Control Yuan from 1993 to 1995.
+Chen Li-an (陳履安 (Chén Lǚ'ān); born 22 June 1937), sometimes spelled Chen Lu-an, is a Taiwanese mathematician, economist, and former politician.
+He was the president of the Control Yuan from 1993 to 1995.

+Early life and education

+Chen was born in China in Lushan City, Jiangxi, on June 22, 1937.
+His ancestral home is in Qingtian County, Zhejiang.
+His father, Chen Cheng, was a prominent politician who was a general in the National Revolutionary Army under Chiang Kai-shek.
+After studying at the Affiliated Senior High School of National Taiwan Normal University, Chen was educated in the United States.

+Chen graduated from the Massachusetts Institute of Technology (MIT) with a Bachelor of Science (B.S.) in electrical engineering in 1960, then completed graduate studies at New York University, where he earned his Master of Science (M.S.) in mathematics and his Ph.D. in mathematics from the Courant Institute of Mathematical Sciences in 1968 under Hungarian-American mathematician Peter Lax.
+His doctoral dissertation was titled, "Solving Improperly Posed Problems by Mathematical Programming Technique".

+Career

 While he still considered the Kuomintang a "rotten party", Chen endorsed the KMT candidate Lien Chan in the 2000 ROC presidential election, believing that Lien was unlike the rest of the Kuomintang.

 In January 2001, Chen re-joined the Kuomintang, because he thought both the party and Taiwan needed him.